kingkundo/super-payload-launcher/README.md

 # Credits 👍

-- Kate Temkin (@ktemkin) for her amazing discovery of the initial Fusée Gelée exploit that all our Switch homebrew is enabled by.
+- Kate Temkin ([ktemkin](https://twitter.com/ktemkin)) for her amazing discovery of the initial Fusée Gelée exploit that all our Switch homebrew is enabled by.
-- Rajko Stojadinovic (rajkosto) for creating the TegraRcmSmash software that currently powers the Windows side of this application, until webusb sort their s**t out anyway 😛.
+- Rajko Stojadinovic ([rajkosto](https://twitter.com/rajkosto)) for creating the TegraRcmSmash software that currently powers the Windows side of this application, until webusb sort their s**t out anyway 😛.
-- Michael (SciresM) who has been such a hero to the Switch homebrew/hacking community.
+- Michael ([SciresM](https://twitter.com/SciresM)) who has been such a hero to the Switch homebrew/hacking community.
 We all use your software, bro.

 ---